Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 <!--- TEST -->

-The corresponding behavior in a pure coroutines world is implemented by [ConflatedBroadcastChannel] that provides the same logic on top of coroutine channels directly, without going through the bridge to the reactive streams:
+The corresponding behavior in the pure coroutines world is implemented by [ConflatedBroadcastChannel] that provides the same logic on top of coroutine channels directly, without going through the bridge to the reactive streams: